-Permission was obtained from the archbishop of Athens, to examine the interior of all the churches and convents in Athens, and its neighbourhood, in search of antiquities; and his authority was frequently employed, to permit Lord Elgin to appropriate any curious fragment of antiquity that was met with.
-This, search furnished many valuable bas-reliefs, inscriptions, ancient dials, a Gymnasiarch's chair in marble, on the back of which are figures of Harmodius and Aristogiton, with daggers in their hands, and the death of Leaena, who bit out her tongue during the torture, rather, than confess what she knew of the conspiracy against the Pisistratidae, The fountain in the court-yard of our consul Logotheti's house was decorated with a bas-relief of Bacchantes, in the style called Graeco-Etruscan: Lord Elgin obtained this, as well as a quadriga in bas-relief, with a Victory hovering over the charioteer, probably an ex voto, for some victory at the Olympic games.
-Amongst the Funeral Cippi found in different places, are some remarkable names, particularly that of Socrates; and in the Ceramicus itself, Lord Elgin discovered an inscription in elegiac verse, on the Athenians who fell at Potidaea, and whose eulogy was delivered with such pathetic eloquence in the funeral oration of Pericles.
+Permission was obtained from the archbishop of Athens, to examine the interior of all the churches and convents in Athens and its neighbourhood, in search of antiquities; and his authority was frequently employed, to permit Lord Elgin to carry away several curious fragments of antiquity.
+This search furnished many valuable bas-reliefs, inscriptions, ancient dials, a Gymnasiarch's chair in marble, on the back of which are figures of Harmodius and Aristogiton, with daggers in their hands, and the death of Leaena, who bit out her tongue during the torture, rather than confess what she knew of the conspiracy against the Pisistratidae.
+The fountain in the court-yard of our consul Logotheti's house was decorated with a bas-relief of Bacchantes, in the style called Graeco-Etruscan: Lord Elgin obtained this, as well as a quadriga in bas-relief, with a Victory hovering over the charioteer, probably an ex voto, for some victory at the Olympic games.
+Amongst the Funeral Cippi found in different places, are some remarkable names, particularly that of Socrates; and in the Ceramicus itself, Lord Elgin discovered an inscription in elegiac verse, on the Athenians who fell at Potidaea, and whose eulogy was delivered with pathetic eloquence in the funeral oration of Pericles.

-The peasants at Athens generally put into a niche over the door of their cottage, any fragment they discover in plowing the fields.
+The peasants at Athens generally put into a niche over the door of their cottages, any fragment they discover in plowing the fields.
 Out of these, were selected and purchased many curious antique votive tablets, with sculpture and inscriptions.
-A complete series has also been formed of capitals, of the only three orders known in Greece, the Doric, the Ionic, and the Corinthian; from the earliest dawn of art in Athens, to the zenith of taste under Pericles, and from thence through all its degradations, to the dark ages of the lower empire.
-At a convent called Daphne, about half way between Athens and Eleusis, were the remains of an Ionic temple of Venus, which, for the brilliancy of the marble, the bold style of the ornaments, the delicacy of the finish, and their high preservation, cannot be surpassed.
+A complete series has also been formed of capitals of the only three orders known in Greece, the Doric, the Ionic, and the Corinthian; from the earliest dawn of art in Athens, to the zenith of taste under Pericles; and, from thence, through all its degradations, to the dark ages of the lower empire.

+At a convent called Daphne, about half way between Athens and Eleusis, were the remains of an Ionic temple of Venus, equally remarkable for the brilliancy of the marble, the bold style of the ornaments, the delicacy of the finish, and their high preservation.
 Lord Elgin procured from thence two of the capitals, a whole fluted column, and a base.

-Lord Elgin, in his excursions on the plain of Troy, was so fortunate as to secure the famous Boustrophedon inscription, from the promontory of Sigaeum, a monument which almost every ambassador from Christendom to the Porte, and even Louis XIV. in the zenith of his power, had ineffectually endeavoured to obtain.
-Lord Elgin found it forming a seat at the door of a Greek chapel, and habitually resorted to by persons afflicted with ague, who, deriving great relief from remaining reclined upon it, attributed their recovery to the marble, and not to the elevated situation and sea air of which it procured them the advantage.
-Meanwhile, the practice of so using it, had much obliterated many of the letters.
-It is, however, the most ancient and curious specimen extant of Greek writing, at an epoch when the alphabet was very imperfect, and when the lines went alternately from right to left, and from left to right, like the furrows made by oxen in plowing; to which the word Boustrophedon alludes.
+Lord Elgin, in his excursions on the plain of Troy, was so fortunate as to secure the celebrated Boustrophedon inscription, from the promontory of Sigaeum, a monument which several ambassadors from Christian Powers to the Porte, and even Louis XIV. in the zenith of his power, had ineffectually endeavoured to obtain.
+Lord Elgin found it forming a seat at the door of a Greek chapel, and habitually resorted to by persons afflicted with ague, who, deriving great relief from remaining reclined upon it, attributed their recovery to the marble, and not to the elevated situation and sea air, of which it procured them the advantage.
+Meanwhile, this abuse of it had obliterated many of the letters.
+It is, however, the most ancient and curious specimen extant of Greek writing, at an epoch when the alphabet was very imperfect, and when the lines went alternately from right to left, and from left to right, like the furrows made by oxen in plowing; whence it has received the denomination of Boustrophedon.